 Sicelle is located 12 km (8 mi) from Castellina In Chianti, Italy and only 15 km (9 mi) from Greve In Chianti in the tourist area "Chianti".
-Property Sicelle is a nice property that includes pool and WiFi internet.
-Sicelle is a villa / farmhouse / home with a total of ten separate units.
-The property can accommodate up to 31 guests comfortably in 15 bedrooms with 13 bathrooms.
-In nearby towns there are local shops where you can find fresh produce and other items.
-If you can't find what you need locally, there is a shopping center located 12 km (8 mi) from the property where you can purchase your groceries and essentials.
+Holiday rental Sicelle is a lovely property that includes WiFi internet and pool.
+Sicelle is a villa / farmhouse / home that has a total of ten private units.
+The property can accommodate up to 31 people comfortably in 15 bedrooms with 13 bathrooms.
+In nearby towns there are local shops where you can find fresh produce and other items, but if you need a larger shopping center there is one located only 12 km (8 mi) from the property where you can purchase food and personal items.

-After arriving at Sicelle you’ll find a beautiful clean well-maintained property ideal for a relaxing vacation in Tuscany.
-After a busy day of sightseeing, spend some time with friends and family poolside enjoying a glass of wine - a perfect way to unwind at the end the day.
-Each unit has its own private living area with a kitchen with plenty of utensils, tableware and cutlery, a bedroom and bathroom.
+When you arrive you will be welcomed by the owner or manager where you’ll find a lovely clean well-maintained property perfect for a splendid vacation in Tuscany.
+For your pleasure you will find a pool where you can relax while enjoying a nice cold beverage after a busy day of sightseeing.
+Each apartment has its own private living area with a kitchen with plenty of utensils, tableware and cutlery, a bedroom and bathroom.
 A lot of people traveling with friends prefer a multi-unit vacation rental where they can spend time together in the common areas, like the pool or garden, but still have their own private living quarters.

-Most people enjoy visiting nearby cities and towns while on vacation, so for your reference this is a list of popular places with driving distances from the property: Greve In Chianti 15 km (9 mi), San Gimignano 34 km (21 mi), Florence 37 km (23 mi), Siena 52 km (32 mi) and Montalcino 88 km (55 mi).
+Most people enjoy visiting close-by cities and towns while on vacation, so for your reference this is a list of popular places with distances (as the crow flies) from the property: Greve In Chianti 15 km (9 mi), San Gimignano 34 km (21 mi), Florence 37 km (23 mi), Siena 52 km (32 mi) and Montalcino 88 km (55 mi).
 The highway is only 21 km (13 mi) from the villa and there is a train station 13 km (8 mi) away.

 Some other major tourist destinations you should consider visiting are: Florence 37 km (23 mi), Viareggio 132 km (82 mi), Forte Dei Marmi 139 km (86 mi), Rome 287 km (178 mi), Venice 288 km (179 mi) and Milan 331 km (206 mi).